apjv05/LeetCode/Problems/Linked Lists/README.md

 - Often a sub-problem in larger linked list problems

 Key Properties
-- Iterative Approach
-    - Use a dummy node to simplify appending to the merged list
+- Find the node you need to merge/do logic to validate
-    - Use a current pointer to traverse the merged list, starting from the dummy node
+- update previous node to point to the merged node
-    - Compare the current nodes of the two input lists
-    - Append the smaller node to current->next and advance current and the pointer of the list from which the node was taken
+- update the merged node to point to the next of the previous node
-    - After one list is exhausted, append the remaining nodes of the other list
-    - Return dummy->next
-- Recursive Approach
-    - Base cases: If either list is None, return the other list
-    - Recursive step, Compare the heads: The head of the merged list will be the smaller of the two.
-    - Then, recursively merge the rest of the lists

 ## Hash Table
 For problems where you need to keep track of visited nodes, or map original nodes to copied nodes (in case of deep copy with random pointers), a hash map can be very useful.